I've created a tier ranking for each ArgoCD setting.

 Tier 4: Not very important

-The Lightning Talk's author, who has never used this feature himself, mentioned that "you can identify resources owned by each team."
-After researching this setting, the documentation only contained the following line:
+In the Lightning Talk, the presenter stated that they had never used this feature themselves, and that it "allows for the identification of resources owned by each team."
+Upon investigating this setting, the documentation only contained the following single line:

 Custom Labels configured with resource.customLabels (comma separated string) will be displayed in the UI (for any resource that defines them).